| Many

 attendance?
 In order to present plaques at the convention,

-produce them long before we know
+we need to have them made long before we know

 how many players the current year’s